cafeibit/Azure-Data-Engineering/readme.md

 # Perform data engineering with Azure Synapse Apache Spark Pools

-to perform data engineering with Azure Synapse Apache Spark Pools, which enable you to boost the performance of big-data analytic applications by in-memory cluster computing.
+To perform data engineering with Azure Synapse Apache Spark Pools, which enable you to boost the performance of big-data analytic applications by in-memory cluster computing.

  * <a href="#section2-1">Analyze data with Apache Spark in Azure Synapse Analytics</a>